Kaizo: Games Done Quick

 Many experienced players at the time assumed that the games were unlikely to be played through by human players, if at all, and that it was primarily a genre for tool-assisted speedrunning.
 As the games became more popular and accessible, however, more experienced players within the Super Mario World speedrunning community began to attempt the games as a way to challenge their skills and break the monotony of record grinding.
 This led to the feature of Kaizo Mario World 1 by dram55, a world-class runner of Super Mario World at Awesome Games Done Quick 2015 in 24 minutes and 36 seconds.

-This run served as the springboard for the inclusion of Kaizo Super Mario World, Super Mario Bros.
-3 and Super Metroid fangames in following events, including notable runs by GrandPooBear, MitchFlowerPower, OatsandGoats, and individual and relay races of both full hacks and custom-created levels.
+This run served as the springboard for the inclusion of Kaizo Mario World, Super Mario Bros.
+3, and Super Metroid fangames in following events, including notable runs by GrandPooBear, MitchFlowerPower, Oatsngoats, and individual and relay races of both full hacks and custom-created levels.
 Kaizo inclusions in GDQ events have served to inspire many to both play and create kaizo games, as well as generate media for both the marathons and the community.

 Super Mario Maker

 The ability for a player to make and play their own kaizo-style levels was extended to a much wider audience with the release of Super Mario Maker in 2015.
-Prior to this, all games such as Kaizo Mario World were made using Lunar Magic, a Super Mario World level editor, and distributed non-commercially via patches to players who applied them to legally-owned copies of the game and played them via emulator or through custom cartridges.
+Prior to this, all games such as Kaizo Mario World were made using Lunar Magic, a Super Mario World level editor, and distributed non-commercially via patches to players who applied them to legally owned copies of the game and played them via emulator or through custom cartridges.

 With Mario Maker, creative tools were given directly to players, along with the distribution and means to share and access creators and levels quickly.
 This, combined with the high sales for the game worldwide, led to a surge in interest in Kaizo, as well as an influx of players and creators looking for people to showcase their work.
 Early examples of Kaizo levels reaching notable mainstream attention include the creations of PangaeaPanga, whose "Pit of Panga" series of levels, including "P-Break" and "U-Break," would set records for playthroughs, clear rate, and viewership.